 RESET_AFTER_RECONFIG is used.

-Moreover, in order to open the GSR mask for only the dynamic region when reconfiguration occurs, the mask for the entire design begins as closed after the initial configuration.
+To open the GSR mask for only the dynamic region when reconfiguration occurs, the mask for the entire design begins as closed after the initial configuration.
 Each partial bitstream opens the mask for the target region, loads new configuration data, issues a GSR event for this region, then closes the mask.
-For UltraScale only, this process is split between two bitstreams -- see Clearing Bitstreams for more information.
+For UltraScale devices only, this process is split between two bitstreams -- see Clearing Bitstreams for more information.
 Because the mask is closed when reconfiguration is not occurring, full-device access to GSR is not permitted.